Two is a number humans can really deal with.

 Young man, listen to me.
 You're looking at someone, I know.
 And before you get her, it's Look, Don't Touch, and maybe for you, yes for me growing up, skinny looked hot.
 So if you're still 14, I understand.

-But once you got her, now it's Snuggle Time and you need Squeezable, not all bones.
-I mean, are you a mammal or not?
+But once you get her, you're more grown up and you got her, now it's Snuggle Time and you need Squeezable, not all bones.
+I mean, are you not a mammal?
 We are mammals; we snuggle.

 So yes, squeezing and holding and nuzzling up and being close is WAY better than Looking, hello, so get your priorities straight.